beamandrew/BMI-703/README.md

-# Harvard DBMI - Precision Medicine I - BMI 703 - 10/12/2017
+# Precision Medicine I - BMI 703
-Notebooks for BMI 703 Guest Lecture on Deep Learning
+Notebooks for BMI 703 Guest Lecture on Deep Learning given at Harvard DBMI on 10/12/2017